Marizza Delgado: Pageantry

 Delgado first started her career in pageantry when she was first crowned Miss New York Earth 2021 which qualified her for the Miss Earth USA 2021 pageant where she placed in the top 20.

 In 2022, she competed in the Miss New York USA 2022 pageant and placed as 3rd runner-up.
 The following year, Delgado attempted to win the Miss New York USA 2023 title where she placed again as 3rd runner-up.
 On her third attempt in 2024, she finally won the title and competed in the Miss USA 2024 title, finishing in the top 20, where Alma Cooper of Michigan won the title.

+In 2026, Delgado competed in Miss World Philippines 2026, representing the Filipino Community of New York where she placed in the Top 10.
+At the end of the event, she was announced as winner of the Miss Universal Woman Philippines title.
+She is set to represent the Philippines at the Miss Universal Woman 2026 international competition later this year.

 In her pageantry stints, Delgado has advocated for ethical and sustainable vegan lifestyles, and women in STEM.